alexanderbird/test-your-git-plugin/README.md

 ## Future work
 * Add support for testing file names
+* add stream mode tests
+* add null file tests (maybe? are they needed?)
 * give examples of tests for side effects -- things other than input/output

+## Implementation notes
+See the [gulp docs for testing plugins](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/testing.md) for details.
+That page links to a few plugins with "high-quality Testing" -- they're good examples to work off of